 The lock icons indicate the status of your wallet: either locked or unlocked.
 You need to unlock your wallet to send funds or perform certain other actions.

 These icons indicate the quality of your connection to the Dash network.
-If you cannot connect because of network problems, you will see the icon on the left.
+If you cannot connect because of network problems, you will see only gray bars.
 More bars indicate more connections to your peers on the network.

 These icons show the synchronization status of Dash Core with the network.
-Once synchronization is complete, the refresh icon will become a blue tick.
+Once synchronization is complete, the icon will become a green tick.

 The Options Dialog¶